Nice to meet you.

 What I like about HCSS:

-• I love the numerous industry-first features like HeavyJob and HeavyBid, which build a better talent acquisition, hiring, and bid placement pipeline and manage all the project parameters within the set budget.
+• One standout capability, according to users, is industry-first features like HeavyJob and HeavyBid, which help build a better talent acquisition, hiring, and bid placement pipeline while managing all project parameters within the set budget.

-• I loved the dedication of the customer service team, which provides instant ticket resolution and implements new features or modules as per the customer's demand, such as bid, field, safety, and e360 frequently.
+• Something G2 reviewers seem to really appreciate is the dedication of the customer service team, known for providing instant ticket resolution and implementing new features or modules based on customer demand, such as bid, field, safety, and e360.

 What G2 users like about HCSS: